coreruleset/documentation/content/configuring/plugins.md

 ## What are Plugins?

-Plugins are *sets of additional rules* that can be plugged in to a web application firewall in order to expand CRS with complementary functionality or to interact with CRS. **Rule exclusion plugins** are a special case: these are plugins that disable certain rules to integrate CRS into a context that is otherwise likely to trigger certain false alarms.
+Plugins are sets of additional rules that can be plugged in to a web application firewall in order to expand CRS with complementary functionality or to interact with CRS. **Rule exclusion plugins** are a special case: these are plugins that disable certain rules to integrate CRS in to a context that is otherwise likely to trigger certain false alarms.

 ## Why are Plugins Needed?